 |Refereeing for Journals, Presses, Granting Agencies, and Conferences||

 Journals: Adaptive Behavior; Aesthetics; A.I.
-Magazine; American Psychologist; American Zoologist; Animal Behaviour; Animal Cognition; Animal Welfare; Behavioral & Brain Sciences; Behavior and Philosophy; Between the Species; Biology & Philosophy; British Journal for the Philosophy of Science; Cognition; Cognitive Systems Research; Connection Science; Current Biology; Current Zoology; Dialogue; Environmental Biology of Fishes; Erkenntnis; Fish and Fisheries; Foundations of Science; Frontiers in Psychology; History and Philosophy of the Life Sciences; History of Psychology; IEEE Intelligent Systems; IEEE Transactions on Affective Computing; Information Science; Institute for Laboratory Animal Research Journal; Journal of Applied Philosophy; Journal of Comparative Psychology; Journal of Information Science; Journal of Philosophical Research; Journal of the Experimental Analysis of Behavior; Memory and Cognition; Mind; Mind & Language; Minds and Machines; Naturwissenschaft; Noûs; Philosophers' Imprint; Philosophical Papers; Philosophical Psychology; Philosophical Studies; Philosophy and Phenomenological Research; Philosophy of Science; PLoS One; Psychological Bulletin; Southern Journal of Philosophy; Studies in Ethics, Law, and Technology; Synthese;
+Magazine; American Philosophical Quarterly; American Psychologist; American Zoologist; Animal Behaviour; Animal Cognition; Animal Welfare; Behavioral & Brain Sciences; Behavior and Philosophy; Between the Species; Biology & Philosophy; British Journal for the Philosophy of Science; Cognition; Cognitive Systems Research; Connection Science; Current Biology; Current Zoology; Dialogue; Environmental Biology of Fishes; Erkenntnis; Fish and Fisheries; Foundations of Science; Frontiers in Psychology; History and Philosophy of the Life Sciences; History of Psychology; IEEE Intelligent Systems; IEEE Transactions on Affective Computing; Information Science; Institute for Laboratory Animal Research Journal; Journal of Applied Philosophy; Journal of Comparative Psychology; Journal of Consciousness Studies; Journal of Information Science; Journal of Philosophical Research; Journal of Philosophy; Journal of the Experimental Analysis of Behavior; Journal of the History of Biology Memory and Cognition; Mind; Mind & Language; Minds and Machines; Naturwissenschaft; Noûs; Philosophers' Imprint; Philosophical Papers; Philosophical Psychology; Philosophical Quarterly; Philosophical Studies; Philosophy and Phenomenological Research; Philosophy of Science; PLOS Computational Biology; PLOS ONE; Psychological Bulletin; Southern Journal of Philosophy; Studies in Ethics, Law, and Technology; Synthese; TopiCS in Cognitive Science;

 Presses: Blackwell Publishing; Cambridge University Press; University of Chicago Press; MIT Press; Oxford University Press;

-Granting Agencies: Alexander von Humboldt Foundation; EUROCORE; Konrad Lorenz Institute, Austria; MacArthur Foundation, USA; National Science Foundation, USA; Social Sciences and Humanities Research Council, Canada; Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning;
+Granting Agencies: Alexander von Humboldt Foundation; EUROCORE; Konrad Lorenz Institute, Austria; MacArthur Foundation, USA; National Endowment for the Humanities, USA; National Science Foundation, USA; Social Sciences and Humanities Research Council, Canada; Swedish Research Council for Environment, Agricultural Sciences and Spatial Planning; John Templeton Foundation, USA;

 Conferences: Biologically Inspired Computing Architectures Society (BICA 2014); Human Robot Interactions; Society for Philosophy and Psychology;